fitabigail/IrishMortgageConsulting/README.md

 A brief summary of some of the difficulties I had building this site and how I attempted to fix them.

  + Cards info in the Our Team section of the landing page had text which was not illegible when hovered over.
-I fixed this issue by setting diffrent opacity.
+I fixed this issue by setting different opacity.
- + On smaller devices much of the text was illegible due to its font-size, I have redefined all the media query;
+ + On smaller devices much of the text was illegible due to its font size, I have redefined all the media queries;
  +  Contact Us form was potentially inaccessible as the form only appeared in the hover state.
-I fixed this by cancel the fliping card view.
+I fixed this by canceling the flipping card view.
  + The contact form itself could be submitted without the user providing a supporting message.
-I fixed this issue by wrinting a proper javascript code with validation and a submitting message.
+I fixed this issue by writing a proper javascript code with validation and a submitting message.
  + User was able to enter invalid or empty data in forms.
 Fixed by javascript validation code;
- + Errors in console while page load/performing user actions ON CONTACT US page.
-Fixed by remiving  any javascript code not related wuth the page;
+ + Errors in console while page loads/performing user actions ON CONTACT US page.
+Fixed by removing  any javascript code not related to the page;
- + The mortgage calculator, was allows negative figures to be input leading to nonsensical outputs.
-Fixed by adding a javascript code on inputs on html;
+ + The mortgage calculator, allowed negative figures to be input leading to nonsensical outputs.
+Fixed by adding a javascript code on inputs on Html;
- + I had many problems positioning the text div from Calculator page and fixed using diffrent percents for 'font-size', widh and height set on vh to get them to satisfactorily position on diffrent devices.
+ + I had many problems positioning the text div from the Calculator page and fixed them using different percentages for 'font-size', width, and height set on vh to get them to satisfactorily position on different devices.
- + The chart pie cause me trouble on diffrent devices size, as had a predefined style.
-I changed the width and height of canvas html element and adapted to diffrent screen size.
+ + The chart pie cause me trouble with different devices size, as had a predefined style.
+I changed the width and height of the canvas Html element and adapted it to different screen sizes.
- + The checked box from Booking for put me in difficulty as I tried to set the konb and was not fit on the right spot.
-So I decide to get already writen code and adapted to my site style, which worked well only the html validator did not allow div as a child of a label so I replaced and fixed the error with a span element.
+ + The checked box from Booking put me in difficulty as I tried to set the konb and was not fit on the right spot.
+So I decide to get already written code and adapted it to my site style, which worked well only the Html validator did not allow div as a child of a label so I replaced and fixed the error with a span element.
- + On booking form submit button on click apper a message to user and shoud return to the Calculator page.
-I write the function myBooking() to write the alert message and retun to page.
-The function was not working as I used form action attribute from w3 web page for testing example.
-Now I know no need of action attibute, if I have a function to call.
+ + On the booking form submit button click more ap a message to the user and should return to the Calculator page.
+I write the function myBooking() to write the alert message and return to the page.
+The function was not working as I used the form action attribute from the w3 web page for testing examples.
+Now I know no need for an action attribute if I have a function to call.
-+ I had to become familiar with many new (to me) css properties such as transform-origin, transform-style, backface-visibility and perspective.
++ I had to become familiar with many new (to me) CSS properties such as transform-origin, transform-style, backface-visibility, and perspective.

 ### Manual Testing for Bugs

-Testing is required on Irish MortgageConsulting Responsive Website.
+Testing is required on the Irish MortgageConsulting Responsive Website.

 The project is developed primarily using HTML and CSS, with a small amount of JavaScript implemented for additional functionality.
-The testing performed will be on back-end and front-end.
-Testing to be done on at least three web browsers and all screen sizes.
+The testing performed will be on the back end and front end.
+Testing is to be done on at least three web browsers and all screen sizes.
-All navigation links should direct to the correct html pages as per their names.
+All navigation links should direct to the correct Html pages as per their names.
 The Home page is the exception, this one will redirect to index.html.

 All links to external websites must open in a new browser.